-It’s Winter and I’m already thinking about travel plans for next summer and fall.
-One country that has been on my list to visit for a while is Puerto Rico.
-A huge benefit of visiting the island is if you’re a US citizen, you don’t need a passport.
-That alone can be a money saver if you have children or if you’re someone getting their “feet wet” traveling out of the mainland.
-If you’re interested in visiting, here are some fun things to do in Puerto Rico.
+It’s Winter and I’m already thinking about travel plans for summer and fall.
+Puerto Rico has been on my list to visit for a while and a huge benefit of visiting the island is not needing a passport as a US Citizen.
+With passport costs raising, that alone can be a money saver for family trips or first-time travelers.
+If you’re planning a trip and wondering what to do, here’s a list of five fun things to do in San Juan Puerto Rico.

 Go to the Beach